ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 The BatchJob Operator and the Scheduling Operator communicate via the BatchJobs spec (`.spec.activeScheduling` and `.spec.creationRequest`).
 If a Scheduling wants to claim a job, it updates the active scheduling spec.
 This mechanism ensures that only one Scheduling at a time can use the BatchJob.
 On the flip side, a Scheduling can claim multiple BatchJobs.
 Suppose the active Scheduling releases the job by removing the `activeScheduling` spec, the BatchJob moves back into the ready state.
 Releasing a job could happen at any time and may even cause any created application to be removed.

 Once a BatchJob is in the in-queue state, the Operator waits for the creation request issued by the Scheduling Operator.
-The request is again done using the BatchJobs spec and specifies desired replication and the TestBed and slots the application should use.
+The request is again done using the BatchJobs spec and specifies desired replication and the Testbed and slots the application should use.

 When configuring the application to be created by the corresponding Operator, there are two types of configuration: configurations specific to the Distributed Dataflow application and configurations specific to the current Scheduling.
 The application configurations are persisted inside the BatchJob CR.
 These configurations are used on every invocation of the application and include the program and its arguments.
 As the name implies, Scheduling-dependent configurations need to be changed depending on the Scheduling and thus must be supplied with the creation request.

 After a BatchJob was requested to create the application, application-specific logic is executed.
-In any case, the actual steps for deploying the applications to the cluster are done by the applications Operator (Flink Operator[@FlinkOperator] or Spark Operator[@SparkOperator]).
+In any case, the actual steps for deploying the applications to the cluster are done by the applications Operator (Flink Operator [@FlinkOperator] or Spark Operator [@SparkOperator]).
 The BatchJob reconciler only instructs the application Operators with configurations for the Executor/TaskManager Pods, so they are identifiable to the Extender.

 When creating the application, the following aspects are configured for the Executor/TaskManager Pods: